acfive/CMPSC463-Project1/README.md

 ***Testing***

  Code was tested using varying data sizes, including 1,000, 10,000, and 25,000.
-NOTE: Anything greater than 25,000 elements would not work on my laptop.
+NOTE: Anything significantly greater than 25,000 elements would not work on my laptop.
 The generated array contains random numbers between 1 and 10,000 with a random order every time it is generated

 ***Array with a size of 1000 elements***
 -   *Test 1*